caetano-dev/mandaread/README.md

 # Mandaread - Mandarin Reading Program

 Mandaread is a web application designed to help users improve their Mandarin reading skills.
-It allows importing Mandarin texts (provided in a specific JSON format including Hanzi, Pinyin, and English translation), displays them with Pinyin above each character, and shows translations for words not yet marked as "known" by the user.
+It allows importing Mandarin texts (provided via a modal input with pipe-separated values including Hanzi, Pinyin, and English translation), displays them with Pinyin above each character, and shows translations for words not yet marked as "known" by the user.

 ## Features

-*   **JSON Input:** Accepts Mandarin text structured in a specific JSON format (see below).
+*   **Text Input:** Allows importing Mandarin text via a modal on the homepage.
+Users input the title, and then provide the Mandarin (Hanzi), Pinyin, and English translation for each word/phrase, separated by pipe characters (`|`).
 *   **Homepage:**
     *   Displays a list of all imported texts.
     *   Shows a preview of the first 15 words of each text.
     *   Allows users to select a text to read.
     *   Allows users to delete imported texts.
-    *   Provides a button to import new texts via JSON file upload.
+    *   Provides a button to import new texts via the modal input.
 *   **Reading Interface:**
     *   Displays the full Mandarin text.
     *   Shows Pinyin transcription above each Hanzi character.